 Professional video games: I recommend a professional composer for professional video games, those who want to generate profits.
 If you want your video game to have a unique music that everyone recognizes.
 If you do not want the music of your game to be the same as the 600 videos of YouTube and 240 podcast use.
 Hire a professional composer.
 But what is the price compared to Royalty free music?
 If 1 minute of royalty free music is € 30€, 45 minutes are € 1,350, about € 2,400 with separate and editable tracks for your video game (something normal in professional projects!).

-As a professional composer, I charge € 2,700 per project including separate tracks.
-If i have to hire more people to record orchestral instruments, hire special or rare musicians to find, record Bulgarian voices etc, you can go up to € 15,000.
+A professional composer can charge € 2,700 per project including separate tracks.
+If it’s necessary to hire more people to record orchestral instruments, hire special or rare musicians to find, record Bulgarian voices etc, you can go up to € 15,000.
 But normal it’s 2.700€.

 So, € 2,400 for canned music or € 2,700 for special and unique music made especially for your video game?
 I absolutely recommend hiring a professional composer for serious projects, since there are few things in a video game that are as ugly as bad music or music that does not adapt to the video game.